QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 :::info
 Note that in the above example, some blueprint inputs are used as the values of the Terraform grain inputs, so the environment's owner is able to choose the db_size and db_name required for his need.
-The information provided by the user will be passed to Terraform and affect the deployment process
+The information provided by the user will be passed to Terraform and affect the deployment process.
+The blueprint input type is always "string". the actual parsing of the json type will be done automatically.
 :::